The Best European Country to Start a Business According to Your Profile

 Program Name: French Tech Ticket, French Tech Visa

-Ranking at the Ease at Doing Business Index: 32nd
+Ranking at the Ease of Doing Business Index: 32nd

 Minimum Investment: For the French Tech Visa, the minimum capital invested must be equal to a French annual minimum wage, currently 18 655 Euros.